Frequently Asked Questions - Please Read Before registering

 What is the weather like during the Field School?

 We are almost 8000 ft above sea level, so the weather is hot during the day, and cold at night.
 The San Luis Valley is the highest desert on the planet.
 Meaning strong sun all day, and as soon as the sun goes down, a blanket of cold is dropped over the valley.
 So bring warm clothes!
 Hats, winter coats and boots can be handy even though we are in early summer.

 Are tools and material costs covered for my projects?

 Basic tools are provided, however students are responsible for purchasing their own specific project materials and specialized tools.
-The Field School has a woodshop as well as a number of portable power tools, audio recording equipment, and cameras.
-A table saw, miter saw, band saw, drill press, drivers, drills, and a plethora of other tools are in the shop.
-We also have digital and DSLR cameras, printers, projectors, speakers, etc, for most multimedia purposes.
-We also have one Macbook and an archival photo printer that are shared-use.
+The Field School has a workshop as well as a number of portable power tools, audio recording equipment and cameras.
+A table saw, miter saw, band saw, drill press, drivers, drills, and a plethora of other tools are available through the shop.
+We have digital and DSLR cameras, basic printers, projectors, and speakers for some multimedia purposes and one Macbook pro and an archival photo printer that are both shared-use.

-Can I take this course if I’m not an artist or art major?
+Can I take the Field School if I’m not an artist or art major?

 Yes.
 We highly encourage interdisciplinary activity.
 In the past we have had students take the session from disciplines such as Creative Writing, History, Western American Studies, Sociology, and Anthropology.

 Can I do laundry during the first two weeks?

 Yes.
 We highly encourage it.
 We have a great tub system and top of the line clothesline for you to wash & hang your clothes in the breeze to dry.
 Simple and easy.

 How does housing work and are the housing costs included?